-Competency Description Observable behaviours (OB) OB 4.9 Accurately interprets communication in the language used in the Operation Manuals and in the operational environment Situational Perceives and OB 5.1 Identifies hazards and assesses risks Awareness comprehends all of the relevant information available and anticipates what could OB 5.2 Adjusts the operation in response to changes in the available the available resources (infrastructure, IT-systems, personnel) the operation.
-OB 5.3 Assesses the status of the operation (technical status of aircraft, weather conditions, NOTAMS, industrial action etc.) OB 5.4 Monitors current operations to identify operational risk OB 5.5 Develops contingency plans sufficiently in advance of an identifiable threat or risk Workload management Manages available resources efficiently to OB 6.1 Plans, prioritises and schedules tasks effectively prioritise and perform tasks in a timely OB 6.2 Manages time efficiently when carrying out tasks manner under all circumstances.
-OB 6.3 Maintains self-control in all situations OB 6.4 Collaborates to balance workload OB 6.5 Delegates tasks when necessary OB 6.6 Recognises overload and asks for help early OB 6.7 Monitors and cross-checks actions OB 6.8 Verifies that tasks are completed with the expected outcome OB 6.9 Manages interruptions, distractions and failures OB 6.10 Evaluates individual capacity to perform work and takes appropriate action Problem solving and Accurately identifies risks and resolves OB 7.1 Identifies relevant information required for the analysis of operational situations decision- making problems.
-Uses appropriate OB 7.2 Develops and applies an appropriate model for the situation (relations, coefficients etc.) decision- making techniques.
-OB 7.3 Makes appropriate decisions when confronted with conflicting, unexpected or incomplete information OB 7.4 Adapts decision-making process to available time
+Competency Description Observable behaviours (OB) , , , , , , OB 4.9 Accurately interprets communication in the language used in the Operation Manuals and in the operational environment Situational Awareness Perceives and comprehends all of the OB 5.1 Identifies hazards and assesses risks / Wal offess relevant information available and anticipates what could happen that may affect OB 5.2 Adjusts the operation in response to changes in the available the available resources (infrastructure, IT-systems, personnel) the operation.
+OB 5.3 Assesses the status of the operation (technical status of aircraft, weather conditions, NOTAMS, industrial action etc.) OB 5.4 Monitors current operations to identify operational risk OB 5.5 Develops contingency plans sufficiently in advance of an identifiable threat or risk Workload management Manages available resources efficiently to OB 6.1 Plans, prioritises and schedules tasks effectively - prioritise and perform tasks in a timely OB 6.2 Manages time efficiently when carrying out tasks manner under all circumstances.
+OB 6.3 Maintains self-control in all situations OB 6.4 Collaborates to balance workload OB 6.5 Delegates tasks when necessary OB 6.6 Recognises overload and asks for help early OB 6.7 Monitors and cross-checks actions OB 6.8 Verifies that tasks are completed with the expected outcome OB 6.9 Manages interruptions, distractions and failures OB 6.10 Evaluates individual capacity to perform work and takes appropriate action Problem solving and Accurately identifies risks and resolves OB 7.1 Identifies relevant information required for the analysis of operational situations decision- making • OB 7.2 Develops and applies an appropriate model for the situation (relations, coefficients etc.) OB 7.3 Makes appropriate decisions when confronted with conflicting, unexpected or incomplete information OB 7.4 Adapts decision-making process to available time

-Competency Description Observable behaviours (OB) OB 7.5 Evaluates options in view of safety, costs and operational stability OB 7.6 Define the deadlines that limit the available options OB 7.7 Uses appropriate decision-making processes and tools OB 7.8 Evaluates own decision-making to improve performance Leadership and Collaborates up, down and across the OB 8.1 Manages professional relationships with appropriate role boundaries teamwork organisation to foster and promote a clear OB 8.2 Gains the trust and confidence of others vision and common goals.
-Energises OB 8.3 Inspires others to collaborate and strive towards excellence others to achieve the operational goals.
-OB 8.4 Resolves conflicts and disagreements in a constructive manner OB 8.5 Takes responsibility for mistakes OB 8.6 Provides relevant information and solutions to others OB 8.7 Provides and seeks effective and constructive feedback
+Competency Description Observable behaviours (OB) OB 7.5 Evaluates options in view of safety, costs and operational stability OB 7.6 Define the deadlines that limit the available options OB 7.7 Uses appropriate decision-making processes and tools OB 7.8 Evaluates own decision-making to improve performance Leadership and down and across the OB 8.1 Manages professional relationships with appropriate role boundaries teamwork OB 8.2 Gains the trust and confidence of others OB 8.3 Inspires others to collaborate and strive towards excellence OB 8.4 Resolves conflicts and disagreements in a constructive manner OB 8.5 Takes responsibility for mistakes OB 8.6 Provides relevant information and solutions to others OB 8.7 Provides and seeks effective and constructive feedback